August von Rothmund

-August von Rothmund (August 1, 1830 - October 27, 1906) was a German ophthalmologist from Volkach, Lower Franconia.
+August von Rothmund (1 August 1830 - 27 October 1906) was a German ophthalmologist from Volkach, Lower Franconia.

-In 1853 he received his doctorate from the University of Munich, and furthered his studies in Berlin under Albrecht von Graefe (1828-1870); in Prague with Carl Ferdinand von Arlt (1812-1887) and in Vienna with Eduard Jäger von Jaxtthal (1818-1884).
-In 1854 he returned to Munich, where he became director of the surgical policlinic (Reisingerianum).
-In 1863 he was appointed "full professor", at the University of Munich, where he practiced ophthalmology until his retirement in 1900.
+In 1853, he received his doctorate from the Ludwig-Maximilians-Universität München, and furthered his studies at the Friedrich Wilhelm University of Berlin under Albrecht von Graefe (1828-1870); at Charles University in Prague with Carl Ferdinand von Arlt (1812-1887) and at the University of Vienna with Eduard Jäger von Jaxtthal (1818-1884).
+In 1854, he returned to Munich, where he became director of the surgical policlinic (Reisingerianum).
+In 1863, he was appointed "full professor", at the Ludwig-Maximilians-Universität München, where he practiced ophthalmology until his retirement in 1900.
 He was the son of noted surgeon Franz Christoph von Rothmund (1801-1891).

-In 1868 Rothmund was the first physician to describe a rare hereditary oculocutaneous disease that consisted of telangiectasia, erythema, congenital cataracts and bone defects, along with other symptoms.
+In 1868, Rothmund was the first physician to describe a rare hereditary oculocutaneous disease that consisted of telangiectasia, erythema, congenital cataracts and bone defects, along with other symptoms.
 This disorder was to become known as the Rothmund-Thomson Syndrome; named in conjunction with British physician Matthew Sydney Thomson FRSE (1894-1969).